Sky Lakes, Klamath Falls open new nature play area

 Sky Lakes donated more than a quarter million dollars for the project.

-“So this is an investment in making our community healthier.”
-Explains Stewart.
+“So this is an investment in making our community healthier,” explained Stewart.
 “Making it easier for us to choose to do the right thing to lead a healthy lifestyle, and avoid disease to begin with.”

 The park includes a nature trail named in memory of Klamath Falls dentist, Dr. Tom Tucker.